Blake-Madden/i18n-check/README.md

 - Lines longer than 120 characters.
 - Spaces missing between "//" and their comments.

-`i18n-check` will work with C code, modern C++, '98/'03 C++ code, and Windows resource files (*.RC).
+`i18n-check` will work with C, modern C++, and '98/'03 C++ code, and also Windows resource files (*.rc).
-It also has specialized support for the following frameworks:
+In particular, it offers specialized support for the following frameworks:

 - wxWidgets
 - Qt